mhassl-UZH/Masters_Thesis_Murtel/README.md

 #### **Surface Temperature Dynamics at the Murtèl Rock Glacier**

-Code accompanying the master's thesis Spatio-temporal surface temperature dynamics at the Murtèl rock glacier
+Code accompanying the master's thesis "Spatio-Temporal Surface Temperature Dynamics and Atmospheric Controls on Murtèl Rock Glacier"

 by Marco Hassler, University of Zurich, 2026.